We Offer Flexible Scheduling, Small Class Sizes, Expert Faculty,

 Q: Will I need to attend any classes on site at Keiser University (KU) for the MSN FNP program?

 A: There are 2 onsite residencies that are scheduled at specified times in Fort Lauderdale, Florida during the MSN FNP program.
-The residencies are 4 days in length (Friday, Saturday, Sunday and Monday).
+The first residency is in the Advanced Assessment course and is 3 days in length (Friday, Saturday, and Sunday).
+The second residency is in the final course, Integration Practicum, this residency is two days in length (Saturday and Sunday)

 Q: Can students attend the MSN, FNP program on a part time basis?

 A: Yes, students can attend the MSN, FNP program on a part time basis.
+Part-time is considered one course per 8 weeks.
 We strongly recommend that students complete the program within 5 years of their start date.

 Q: Is there a specific order in which to take the MSN FNP courses?

 A: Yes.
 Courses are offered in specific sequences and students will receive guidance in developing their program plan from Keiser University’s admission counselors.
-NUR500 Professional Development of the Advanced Practice Nurse is the first course in the program.
-NUR650 Advanced Pathophysiology for Practice, NUR660 Principles of Advanced Pharmacology, NUR661 Principles of Advanced Pharmacology II, NUR 670 Advanced Health Assessment for Best Practice and NUR 671 Advanced Health Assessment and Diagnostic Reasoning must be completed prior to starting the clinical courses.
-FNP practicum courses are taken concurrently with FNP theory courses.
+NUR501 Leadership and Professional Development in Nursing is the first course in the program.
+NUR650 Advanced Pathophysiology for Practice, NUR661 Principles of Advanced Pharmacology II, and NUR 671 Advanced Health Assessment and Diagnostic Reasoning as well as the core courses must be completed prior to starting the clinical courses.

 Q: Can I work when I am a student in the MSN, FNP program?

 A: Yes, it is possible to work during the program.
-Your ability to balance your work schedule, your clinical schedule and your academic studies is the key to being successful.
+Your ability to balance your work schedule, your clinical schedule, your home responsibilities, and your academic studies is the key to being successful.
 You will spend approximately 15-16 hours per week in your clinical practicums; 6-8 hours per week in the online course (discussion forums and instruction).
 Your study and review time is based upon your individual study habits.

 Q: How many clinical hours are required in the program?

-Q: AANP and ACCN require 500 hours of clinical practice to be eligible for the certifying exam.
-Why does Keiser University (KU) require a minimum of 630 hours of clinical practice in the MSN, FNP curriculum?
+Q: AANP and AACN require 500 hours of clinical practice to be eligible for the certifying exam.
+Why does Keiser University (KU) require a minimum of 510 hours of clinical practice in the MSN, FNP curriculum?

 Q: How long will it take for me to complete my clinical courses and experiences?

 A: There are 5, eight week clinical practicum sessions that are each associated with a corresponding didactic course.
-The first four clinical practicums are 2 credits each (with 120 clinical hours each practicum).
+The first two clinical practicums are 2 credits each (with 120 clinical hours each practicum).
 That averages to approximately 16 hours per week.
-If taken sequentially, it would take 40 weeks to complete the didactic and clinical component of the FNP program.
+The second two clinical practicums have 60 clinical hours each that averages to approximately 8 hours per week.
+The last clinical course includes 150 clinical hours.
+Taken sequentially, it would take 40 weeks to complete the didactic and clinical component of the FNP program.

 Q: What are the prerequisite courses required prior to starting clinical courses?

 A: Student schedules and program plans are individually designed prior to the start of the program.
-The MSN FNP co-requisite course, NUR500 Professional Development of the Advanced Practice Nurse, and the courses NUR650 Advanced Pathophysiology for Practice, NUR660 Principles of Advanced Pharmacology, NUR661 Principles of Advanced Pharmacology II, NUR 670 Advanced Health Assessment for Best Practice and NUR 671 Advanced Health Assessment and Diagnostic Reasoning must be completed prior to starting the clinical courses.
-Clinical FNP practica courses are taken concurrently with FNP theory courses.
+All core courses and the specialty courses, NUR650 Advanced Pathophysiology for Practice, NUR661 Principles of Advanced Pharmacology II, and NUR 671 are to be completed prior to the start of the clinical courses.
 Both theory and clinical courses must be successfully completed and final grades submitted prior to the student enrolling in subsequent clinical and theory courses.

 Q: What steps need completion before I can begin the clinical practicum?